Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 - Schizophrenia: An article from the National Institutes of Health found a strong association between schizophrenia and low levels of vitamin D (9).

-- Cardiac conditions: There may be a link with severe vitamin D deficiency and heart disease according to recent research (10).
+- Cardiac conditions: There may be a link between severe vitamin D deficiency and heart disease according to recent research (10).

 Who’s At the Greatest Risk of Vitamin D Deficiency?

 This deficiency is one of the most common in the world with more than one billion people affected (11).
-However, there are populations which are at a greater risk of developing this deficiency than others.
+However, some populations are at a greater risk of developing this deficiency than others.

 Older adults and breastfed infants are the two populations with the highest risk factors (12).